The LivePlan Dashboard creates a side-by-side comparison of two important sets of data:

 Starting LivePlan through the Dashboard

-If your client has an existing company, and is using QuickBooks Online or Xero for daily accounting, then you can begin using LivePlan by connecting it to the accounting solution.
+If your client has an existing company, and is using QuickBooks or Xero for daily accounting, then you can begin using LivePlan by connecting it to the accounting solution.
 As the two programs are connected, much of the work of building a starting forecast will be done for you.

 For more details on this process, please see Starting LivePlan through the Dashboard.